incountry/sdk-java/README.md

    private String clientId;
    /** Required when using oAuth authorization, can be also set via INC_CLIENT_SECRET */ private String clientSecret;
-   /** Required when using API key authorization, or as environment variable */ private String apiKey;
    /** Optional.
 Defines custom API URL, can also be set via INC_ENDPOINT */ private String endPoint;
    /** Instance of SecretKeyAccessor class.
 Used to fetch encryption secret */